 hl = fLV2/2D,

-This equation will calculate the maximum velocities and NR s that can be achieved for any given maximum flushing pressure.
+This equation will calculate the maximum velocities and Reynolds numbers that can be achieved for any given maximum flushing pressure.

 Determining f for pipe flow requires iterative calculations using the Moody diagram.
 Given the pressure rating, ID, length, and relative roughness of the conductor, assume an f and then calculate the fluid velocity.
 Next, calculate NR and determine a new f from the Moody diagram.
 Repeat the calculation until f converges.

-The table above contains velocities and NRs that have been calculated for 200 feet of Schedule-80 pipe using the maximum test pressure for the pipe and a surface roughness of 0.00015 ft ( for wrought iron pipe).
-These calculations did not take into account the pressure drop produced by the various fittings normally used, so the values for the attainable fluid velocities and NRs are optimistically high.
-Also, special fluids with lower viscosities or flushing at higher temperatures to reduce the fluid viscosity can increase NR .
+The table above contains velocities and NRs that have been calculated for 200 ft of Schedule-80 pipe using the maximum test pressure for the pipe and a surface roughness of 0.00015 ft ( for wrought iron pipe).
+These calculations do not account for the pressure drop produced by the various fittings normally used, so the values for the attainable fluid velocities and NRs are optimistically high.
+Also, special fluids with lower viscosities or flushing at higher temperatures to reduce the fluid viscosity can increase the Reynolds number.

-The values determined for maximum flushing velocity and flow rate indicate that some of these conditions — mainly for lines with IDs smaller than 3/4in. — can be satisfied using conventional high-pressure pumps of appropriate flow capacity, although it may be difficult to induce the pressure fluctuations needed to dislodge contaminants.
-For systems with larger conductors, special methods must be used to achieve the necessary pressures, fluid velocities, and NR s to properly flush the lines.
+The values determined for maximum flushing velocity and flow rate indicate that some of these conditions — mainly for lines with IDs smaller than ¾ in. — can be satisfied using conventional high-pressure pumps of appropriate flow capacity, although it may be difficult to induce the pressure fluctuations needed to dislodge contaminants.
+For systems with larger conductors, special methods must be used to achieve the necessary pressures, fluid velocities, and Reynolds numbers to properly flush the lines.